Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 ## Already a Node Owner

-If you already own a node, you need to check for the latest updates and then proceed with one of the following:
+If you already own a node, you need to check the [Releases](https://github.com/wavesplatform/Waves/releases/) page for the latest updates and, depending on the type of update, proceed with one of the following:

 ### Upgrade Your Node